Jonathan Fallon

 Jonathon "Jon" Fallon (born c.
 1987) is a professional rugby league footballer who played in the 2000s and 2010s.
 He played at club level for Hull Kingston Rovers, Featherstone Rovers, and York City Knights.

 Background

-Jonathan Fallon was a pupil at Archbishop Thurstan school in Kingston upon Hull.
+Jonathon Fallon was a pupil at Archbishop Thurstan school in Kingston upon Hull.

 Playing career

 Jonathon Fallon made his début for Featherstone Rovers on Sunday 15 February 2009.